joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 categories:
   - Dev
 ---
 This is the process I used to pull campaign tracking code click throughs programatically through the Omniture Reporting API.
-While you can start with code, I found it to be much more productive to use Omniture&#8217;s <a href="https://developer.omniture.com/en_US/get-started/api-explorer" target="_blank">API Explorer</a> to figure out exactly what I wanted first.
+While you can start with code, I found it to be much more productive to use Omniture's <a href="https://developer.omniture.com/en_US/get-started/api-explorer" target="_blank">API Explorer</a> to figure out exactly what I wanted first.
 The API Explorer is nice because it shows you the available methods  with their parameters and gives you immediate feedback as to whether it worked or not.
 The first section below goes through the API Explorer.
 The second half contains the code I wrote and is specific to C# and Visual Studio 2010.

 &nbsp;